Whiz Kids (TV series): Critical reception

 The pilot received mixed to negative reviews, with most critics acknowledging that younger viewers would probably like the show, but expressing concern regarding the example(s) set for them.
-Chicago Tribune critic Marilynn Preson wrote, "Mostly it will be children and teens and young adults who may come to love this series [and] that's a big part of the problem. [...]
+Chicago Tribune critic Marilynn Preston wrote, "Mostly it will be children and teens and young adults who may come to love this series [and] that's a big part of the problem. [...]
 These cute kids illegally access and search their school's computer, the private files of the county clerk's office and the computer system of a large newspaper in Los Angeles. [...]
 Instead of appealing, the first episode pilot of Whiz Kids is appalling."

 New York Times critic John J. O'Connor felt similarly, writing "Whiz Kids is a kiddie show, the kind of product that should be shown on Saturday mornings or late afternoons.
 Richie and his friends are constantly hopping on and off their bicycles as, with the help of a local newspaper reporter, they set about solving rather far-fetched mysteries.
 Using such computer devices as "image recognition program," they "access" programs ranging from school schedules to the Southern California Title and Survey Commission.
 [CBS] is insisting that Whiz Kids will be all fun and games and that it will not give youngsters any questionable ideas.
 Coming on the heels of the recent movie WarGames, that remains to be seen."

 Associated Press critic Fred Rothenberg echoed the sentiment, writing "Whiz Kids does not make a whimper on the sex-and-violence scale, yet it may be more dangerous to children than anything on television this season.
 [O]ur adolescent heroes – sort of Hardy Boys high on silicon chips – engage, willy-nilly, in assorted illegal activities: computer tampering, driving without licenses and grave-robbing.
 Even though some of this law-breaking may be construed as adolescent pranks, and all of it is done in the name of crime-fighting, none of it serves well as TV role model behavior."